 Caesar abandoned his plans to subordinate Egypt to Rome and eventually decided to restore Cleopatra to the throne.
 Caesar in the conflict between the royal couple supported Cleopatra.
 He demanded that Ptolemy XIII dissolve the army and reconcile with his sister-wife.
 Ptolemy XIII did not agree to Caesar’s proposal, and Potejnos (Ptolemy’s adviser) ordered the Egyptian army commander Achillas to remove Caesar from Alexandria.
 It was the beginning of the Alexandrian war.

 Pothejnos stirred up the people of Alexandria against the Romans, and the remaining Egyptian army of 20,000 soldiers moved to Alexandria, besieging Caesar, who detained Ptolemy as a hostage.
 These troops announced Arsinoe IV, sister of Ptolemy, queen of Egypt.
-In fact, however, her guardian Ganymede took over, who removed Achillas from command of the army.
+In fact, however, her guardian Ganymede took over and removed Achillas from command of the army.
 There was a ceasefire between opponents, during which Ptolemy was released from Roman captivity.

 After his release, Ptolemy himself became the head of the army and moved against Roman reinforcements coming from Syria and Palestine, with which Caesar managed to connect.
 On March 27, 47 BCE, a battle took place in which the Egyptian army was completely destroyed by Caesar’s forces.
 The fleeing Ptolemy was killed when the ship carrying him sank in the Nile.